Sully, Vale of Glamorgan: Governance

-Community Council
+Community council

-Sully is represented by nine community councillors of Sully and Lavernock Community Council community council, elected from the community wards of Lavernock (2) and Sully (7).
+Sully is represented by nine community councillors of Sully and Lavernock Community Council, elected from the community wards of Lavernock (2) and Sully (7).

-County Council
+County council

-Sully is also a county ward which has representatives on the Vale of Glamorgan county council.
+Sully is also a county ward which has representatives on the Vale of Glamorgan County Council.
 The ward elected two Independent councillors to sit on the County Council in the May 2017 election.

 Cllr Mahoney had been elected for UKIP at the previous elections in 2012.
 He 're-designated' himself as an Independent in February 2016 over disagreements with UKIP's approach to the Welsh Government.

 Prior to the May 2004 Vale of Glamorgan Council elections the ward elected only one councillor to the county council, increasing to two following The County Borough of The Vale of Glamorgan (Electoral Changes) Order 2002.

 National government

 The ward falls within the Cardiff South and Penarth constituency for the Westminster Parliament, and within the Cardiff South and Penarth constituency in the National Assembly for Wales.